CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 DCCF to CLC/recovery-template.md

 4. Right click the Network Adapter, and click **Properties**.
 5. Take a note of the **NIC Type** and **PCI slot number**.
 ![NIC-PCI](../../images/SH5.0/NIC-PCI.png)

+### Create an instance with matching NIC and PCI.
+1. Login to Centurylink cloud portal. https://control.ctl.io/
+2. Click on the DR Datacenter.
+3.